Rota-Baxter operators on cocommutative Hopf algebras and Hopf braces: Introduction

-{\bf Notations.} Throughout the paper, let $k$ be a fixed field.
-Unless otherwise specified, linearity, modules and $\otimes$ are all meant over $k$.
-And we freely use the Hopf algebras terminology introduced in \cite{M.E.
-Sweedler}.
-For a coalgebra $C$, we write its comultiplication $\D(c)$ with $c_{(1)}\o c_{(2)}$, for any $c \in C$, in which we omit the summation symbols for convenience.
+Throughout the paper, let $\bfk$ be a fixed field.
+Unless otherwise specified, linearity, modules and tensor products are all taken over $\bfk$.
+For brevity, we write a comultiplication $\D(c)$ as $c_{(1)}\o c_{(2)}$ without the summation sign.
 All Hopf algebras in this paper are cocommutative.